flovo89/embDB/README.md

 # Setup

 ## Environment setup
-Please refer to the [Dockerfile](integration/docker/Dockerfile) as an example to setup your environment.
+Please refer to the [Dockerfile](integration/docker/Dockerfile) as an example of how to setup your build environment.

 ## Compile embDB
 ```bash